openstack-archive/senlin/doc/source/user/bindings.rst

 Concept
 ~~~~~~~

-A :term:`Policy` object can attached to at least one :term:`Cluster` at the
+A :term:`Policy` object can be attached to at least one :term:`Cluster` at the
 same time.
 A cluster at any time can have more than one Policy objects
 attached to it.